-If your gym closed temporarily due to the coronavirus pandemic, you’re probably eager to get back into your workout routine.
-Sure, you can get by with walking, running and yoga, but having weights, a treadmill and other cardio and exercise equipment can come in handy at home.
+The idea of driving over to your local gym can sound like a hassle.
+And sure, you can get by with walking, running, and yoga.
+But having weights, a treadmill, and other exercise equipment can come in handy at home.

-For one thing, you may not be able to afford continuing your gym membership due to the troubled economy.
+For one thing, you may not be able to afford to continue your gym membership due to the troubled economy.
 Or, maybe you’re not yet comfortable with sharing a crowded space and equipment that dozens of other people touch before and after you take your turn.

 Whatever the case, having a home gym can help you stay fit when fitness centers close, inclement weather keeps you inside or money is tight.
 Quality equipment can be pricey, however.
 Don’t run to the nearest sporting goods store before checking out these 7 tips to save money.

 If you’re a snob about buying someone else’s used exercise equipment you might want to get over that if you’re trying to save money.
 Keep in mind that many people selling dumbbells, weights, treadmills, or stationary bikes bought the equipment with good intentions and then barely (or never) used it.

 Look on Craigslist, Facebook Marketplace, eBay, and other online sources for pre-owned equipment in excellent condition.
 Search for going-out-of-business liquidation sales at gyms that have closed permanently.
 While you’re at it, call local gyms and ask if they have equipment to sell that they’ve replaced with new stuff.
 Some of the cardio equipment may even still be under warranty.

 2. Put the word out

 You could score an impressive haul of much of what you need for your home gym by simply putting the word out to friends, family, and coworkers that you’re looking for exercise equipment.